 Rating: PG-13 for violence, blood/gore, and language.
 Genre: Action/Adventure, Suspense.
 Pokéfic Genre: Original Trainer, Team Rocket, Legendary

 - Welcome to LC, a fanfic that has been on these forums almost as long as they’ve been alive.
 I’ve spent the past ten years revising it (with a 3-year hiatus during college) so I hope to bring you the best reading experience I can.

 - LC is rated PG-13 for violence, language, and dark subjects including torture, trauma, emotional abuse, and suicide.
 Individual chapters with an elevated rating will be given content warnings.

 - I fully admit that this fic contains many elements that, well...quite frankly are considered clichéd.
 That's what I get for continuing to write a fic I started when I was twelve.
 Nowadays, my intent is to deliberately utilize these clichés in the hopes of using them as well as I possibly can, possibly showing them in a new light in the process.

-Every day the balance grows more unstable…how long until it falls?
+Every day this world grows more unstable…how long until it falls apart?

-Our actions tip the scale…how long can the past remain hidden?
+Our actions have forever tipped the scale…how long can the truth remain hidden?

 The Revolution is coming.

 A pair of eyes snapped open suddenly, radiating an eerie cobalt aura and illuminating the inky blackness within the depths of the sea.
 The true blessing of light had never reached the utter darkness of the ocean floor, and even the rare glow of life could not betray its concealment.
 The creature to which the eyes belonged knew this better than any other.
 The deep was always dark and always would be.
 The deep was always calm—not like the surface.
 The deep could always hide those who wished to be hidden.